-While you now know that it is not possible for your contact lens to get lost behind your eye, you may have still experienced the feeling of the lens being lost in your eye.
-You may feel this way after rubbing your eyes.
-When you rub your eyes, it is possible for the contact lens to loosen from your cornea.
-The lens is capable of getting stuck under your upper eyelid, but this does not mean that the lens is lost behind your eye.
+You may have this "lost" sensation after rubbing your eyes as the contact lens can loosen from your cornea.
+The lens can get stuck under your upper eyelid, but this does not mean that the lens is actually behind your eye.

-Is most cases, using the solution will successfully remove the lens, but sometimes this will not work.
+- In most cases, using the solution will successfully remove the lens, but sometimes this will not work.
 If that is the case, you may need to turn your eyelid inside out.
-While this may sound frightening, it is actually quite easy.
-You may want to enlist a family member or friend to help you with this.
-Place a Q-tip across the eyelashes and look downward, gently turn the eyelid inside out and tip your head backwards.
-Once your head is tipped, you should be able to find the lens and safely remove it.
+Sound frightening?
+No worries, enlist a family member or friend to help you if it's too much.
+Place a Q-tip across the eyelashes and look downward.
+Then gently turn the eyelid inside out and tip your head backward.
+You should now be able to find the lens and safely remove it.

-If you continue to experience issues or do not feel comfortable removing the lens yourself, you may want to visit your eye doctor.
+If you continue to experience issues or do not feel comfortable removing the lens yourself, you can visit your eye doctor.

-Even though the eye is one of the more delicate parts of your face, we are lucky that parts of the eye such as the conjunctiva work to protect your eyes from being harmed.
-You may have noticed that when an eyelash or dust gets into your eye, your eye begins to tear up to help wash it away.
+Even though the eye is one of the more delicate parts of your face, we are lucky that parts of the eye, like the conjunctiva, work to protect our eyes from being harmed.
+You may have noticed that when an eyelash or dust finds its way in, your eye begins to tear up to help wash it away.